Lick Observatory: 21st century

 With the growth of San Jose, and the rest of Silicon Valley, light pollution became a problem for the observatory.
-In the 1970s, a site in the Santa Lucia Mountains at Junípero Serra Peak, southeast of Monterey, was evaluated for possible relocation of many of the telescopes.
-However, funding for the move was not available, and in 1980 San Jose began a program to reduce the effects of lighting, most notably replacing all streetlamps with low-pressure sodium lamps.
+In the 1970s, a site in the Santa Lucia Range at Junípero Serra Peak, southeast of Monterey, was evaluated for possible relocation of many of the telescopes.
+However, funding for the move was not available, and in 1980 San Jose began a program to reduce the effects of lighting, most notably replacing all streetlamps with low-pressure sodium-vapor lamps.
 The result is that the Mount Hamilton site remains a viable location for a major working observatory.

 The International Astronomical Union named Asteroid 6216 San Jose to honor the city's efforts toward reducing light pollution.

 In 2006, there were 23 families in residence, plus typically between two and ten visiting astronomers from the University of California campuses, who stay in dormitories while working at the observatory.
 The little town of Mount Hamilton atop the mountain has a post office, at one point had its own police, and until 2005 had a one-room K-8 school.

-In 2008, there were 38 people residing on the mountain; the chef and commons dinner were decommissioned.
-By 2013, with continuing budget and staff cuts there remain only about nineteen residents and it is common for the observers to work from remote observing stations rather than make the drive, partly as a result of the business office raising the cost to stay in the dorms.
+By 2013, it was common for the observers to work from remote observing stations rather than make the drive, partly as a result of the business office raising the cost to stay in the dormitories.
 The swimming pool has been closed.

 In 2013, one of Lick Observatory's key funding sources was scheduled for elimination in 2018, which many worried would result in the closing of the entire observatory.

 In November 2014, the University of California announced its intention to continue support of Lick Observatory.

 Telescopes at Lick Observatory are used by researchers from many campuses of the University of California system.
-Current topics of research carried out at Lick include exoplanets, supernovae, active galactic nuclei, planetary science, and development of new adaptive optics technologies.
+Topics of research carried out at Lick include exoplanets, supernovae, active galactic nuclei, planetary science, and development of new adaptive optics technologies.

 In 2015, Google donated $1 million to the observatory over two years.

 In August 2020, the observatory was in danger of being destroyed by the rapidly growing SCU Lightning Complex fires.
 Firefighters were on standby at Lick Observatory to defend the buildings if necessary.
 As of the evening of August 19, 2020, the fire was on observatory property and moving quickly.
 While the residences on Mt.
 Hamilton sustained some damage during the following night, the telescopes and domes survived.

+In the early hours of 25 December 2025 strong winds of 100 mph with gusts up to 114 mph damaged the Great Refractor dome, tearing off half the shutter.
+The telescope was not damaged, however.